 Rooms themselves need to have plenty of open space in which your senior can freely move.
 If she isn’t able to move in a room without bumping into something, that’s a problem.
 You may need to rearrange the furniture a bit or remove clutter entirely.
 This can be difficult for some seniors, especially if this is the first time that your elderly family member is having to face this kind of decision.

 She Needs Empty Space in Other Spots, Too

 But it is not just rooms that need to have open space.
 If hallways, doorways, and foyers are cluttered or difficult for her to navigate, that poses problems for your senior as well.
 You may need to get creative about how you can help your elderly family member to get through those areas as safe as possible.
 The biggest thing to do is to look for hazards and to remove clutter.

 If your elderly family member uses assistive devices, like a walker or a cane, she may need even more help with safe navigating in her home.
 Remove anything that could catch on the tips of the walker or cane.
 That might mean that worn carpeting needs to come up.
 If there are throw rugs in place now, those may need to be removed, too.
 Look for other assistive devices that make life easier, like motion-sensing lights that respond to your senior’s movements.

 There are other concerns, too, especially if your elderly family member’s mobility is severely compromised or hindered.
 It might be a good idea for senior care providers to be with her regularly and ensure that she’s getting around alright.

-If you or an aging loved-one are considering hiring Home Health Care in Sun Lakes, AZ, please contact the caring staff at Legacy Home Care LLC at: (480) 777-0070
+If you or an aging loved-one are considering hiring Home Health Care in Sun Lakes, AZ, or anywhere in the East Valley, please contact the caring staff at Legacy Home Care.

 - Four Ways to Try Convincing Your Senior to Accept Home Care - July 8, 2020